Christopher Landon (filmmaker): Career

 Landon, following his father Michael Landon's footsteps in filmmaking, studied screenwriting at Loyola Marymount University, but dropped out three years into the course to pursue a career when film director Larry Clark offered him a writing job after reading one of his scripts.
-He went on to co-write the script of Another Day in Paradise with Eddie Little and Stephen Chin.
+He went on to co-write the script of Another Day in Paradise (1998) with Eddie Little and Stephen Chin.
 After writing Another Day in Paradise, he came out as gay, aware that homophobia may have harmed his potential in the industry.
 "I may fall off some list because of my sexuality.
 But if that happens, then I really don't want to be on that list anyway," he said, speaking of homophobia in Hollywood and the film industry.
 "I was the flavor of the month, and then I was quickly dismissed.
 I reached a point in my career when I couldn't get a meeting anywhere."
 He moved from Los Angeles to Austin, Texas, contemplating the future of his career, which he revived only a few years later.

-Most of Landon's films deal with gay themes and issues, including $30, one of five components in Boys Life 3, a collection of short films dealing with issues faced by gays, and a spec script about the relationship between a straight man and a gay man.
+Many of Landon's films deal with gay themes and issues, including $30, one of five components in Boys Life 3 (2000), a collection of short films dealing with issues faced by young gays, and a spec script about the relationship between a straight man and a gay man.
 More recently, he has written the screenplays of the 2007 films Blood and Chocolate, The Flock and the acclaimed Disturbia.
 Disturbia was one of his spec scripts which was brought to Montecito Pictures and subsequently DreamWorks Pictures, and went on to become No. 1 in cinemas upon its release.
 He next worked on The Lesson, a film for DreamWorks and the 2007 television series Dirty Sexy Money, his first television project, eager to expand his repertoire.
 He is worked on a screenplay for a film adaption of Lisa McMann's young adult novel Wake.
-Landon made his directorial debut with Burning Palms, a comedic thriller that was poorly received.
+Landon made his directorial debut with Burning Palms (2010), an ensemble comedic thriller that was poorly received.

-Landon became a creative voice behind the Paranormal Activity film series, writing Paranormal Activity 2, Paranormal Activity 3, Paranormal Activity 4, and Paranormal Activity: Next of Kin.
+Landon became a creative voice behind the Paranormal Activity film series, writing Paranormal Activity 2 (2010), Paranormal Activity 3 (2011), Paranormal Activity 4 (2012), and Paranormal Activity: Next of Kin (2021).
 Landon also directed and wrote the franchise spinoff, Paranormal Activity: The Marked Ones, which was released in 2014.

-Landon's next film was Scouts Guide to the Zombie Apocalypse.
-He then wrote and directed Happy Death Day and Happy Death Day 2U.
+Landon's next film was Scouts Guide to the Zombie Apocalypse (2015).
+He then wrote and directed Viral (2016), Happy Death Day (2017), Happy Death Day 2U (2019), and Freaky (2020).

+In August 2023, Landon was announced to direct Scream 7, the seventh installment in the Scream franchise.
+Landon announced on December 23, 2023, that he was no longer associated with the sequel, saying: "I guess now is as good a time as any to announce I formally exited Scream 7 weeks ago.
+It was a dream job that turned into a nightmare.
+And my heart did break for everyone involved.
+Everyone.
+But it's time to move on."